Developing Advanced Asian Language Skills

 You will develop these receptive and productive skills through practical tasks and critical engagement with authentic material in the target language across a range of genres, while drawing links to the sociocultural context in which the language is embedded.
 These tasks will not only enhance communicative competence, but also knowledge of the broader sociocultural context.

-To ensure the topic you enrol in is appropriate for your Program of Study, you must apply to the unit coordinator for permission to enrol at least three weeks prior to the commencement of the relevant trimester.
+To ensure the topic you enrol in is appropriate for your Program of Study, you must apply for permission to enrol at least three weeks prior to the commencement of the relevant trimester.

 - Trimester 1